NojuRonald/NojuRonald/README.md

 My main tech stack is Pyhton:Pandas, NumPy, SQL; and R My favorite tools are Tableau and Power BI

-I've got a bunch of projects, but my favorite is the Flash Card Scene Matchmaker which i despearately need at that time
+I've got a bunch of projects, but my favorite is the Flash Card Scene Match for ANKI which i need at that time

-If you are interested in using my projects feel free to use it, i built it for the people that have same struggles!

 Fun Facts:
 * I can speak 10+ languages (not coding related)